Ehsan02/Weather-Web-App/README.md

 Weather Web-App using Vanilla JavaScript

-This is a cool weather web app made in Vanilla JS.
+In this app, I have fetched the data from openweathermap.org  for current weather report and according to the weather the background will change.

-In this app, I have fetched the data from openweathermap.org API for current weather report and according to the weather the background will change.
+You have to use your API to see the weather report.

 Hope you'll like this!